How to Enjoy the Benefits of Soaked Oatmeal Without the SoakingUpdated: July 03, 2017Traditional Preparation of Grains

 For those making progress toward the reincorporation of wise preparation methods of generations past, remembering to put the oats on to soak before turning in at night can seem like a simple enough task.
 However, I receive many emails from folks who just can’t seem to remember to do it and are truly having a difficult time establishing this regular habit.

-Until the habit of soaking oatmeal is established, my recommendation is to keep a bag of sprouted rolled oats in the pantry as your Plan B.
+Until the habit of soaking oatmeal is established, my recommendation is to keep a bag of sprouted rolled oats in the pantry as Plan B.

 Sprouting grains functions in a similar fashion to soaking as it breaks down anti-nutrients such as phytic acid and renders the grain much more digestible and satisfying.

 Sprouting has the added bonus of increasing a number of nutrients substantially such as beta carotene and certain B vitamins.
 China is credited with developing the method for germinating seeds many centuries ago and on long ocean voyages, Chinese sailors used sprouted mung beans as a source of vitamin C for preventing scurvy.
 Vitamin C is produced in significant quantities when you sprout grain.
+On a side note, ascorbic acid in isolation is not true Vitamin C – it is lab created, synthetic, and usually GMO.

 Preparing Sprouted Oatmeal